-Back in vogue
+Back in vogue: revisiting Paris Is Burning in 2017

 Livingston, who has been struggling to fund another project for years, maintains that she did not become wealthy from the project (documentarians almost never do).
 But she did break with journalistic ethics and gave $55,000 to be split amongst 13 subjects.
 “The journalistic ethic says you should not pay them,” she told the Times.
 “On the other hand, these people are giving us their lives!
 How do you put a price on that?”
 Dorian Corey, a sage voice of Paris is Burning, hit the nail on the head.
 “I’ll tell you who is making out is those clever Miramaxes,” she says of the film’s distributors.

 The debate about Paris is Burning caught fire again in the summer of 2015, when Celebrate Brooklyn organized a public screening that was to include appearances from Livingston and musician J.D.
 Samson – and no trans or queer people of colour from the ball scene.
 There was a petition, there was a boycott.
 And the debate is still going; there are all kinds of concerns about Paris is Burning.
-Dancers Stan Milan and Ito Ninja both said that they took issue with the film’s inclusion of hustling and drug use.
-Stan thought the film leaned negative.
-A gorgeous trans woman in her early 20s named Enigma, wearing a headscarf in honor of Paris’ star Octavia St. Laurent, told me that she did not like the depiction of “the LGBT community trying to assimilate to heteronormative society,” saying that while times were different then and she knew some assimilation was necessary for survival, it still made her uncomfortable to see.
+Dancers Stan Milan and Ito Ninja both said that they took issue with the film’s inclusion of hustling and drug use (Stan thought the film leaned negative).
+A gorgeous trans woman in her early 20s named Enigma, wearing a headscarf in honour of Paris star Octavia St. Laurent, told me that she did not like the depiction of “the LGBT community trying to assimilate to heteronormative society,” saying that while times were different then and she knew some assimilation was necessary for survival, it still made her uncomfortable to see.
 And there are numerous people who take issue with the concepts of recognition – that Livingston made a respected name for herself, and yet the stars of the film did not become celebrities.

 Everyone I spoke to who had problems with the documentary still acknowledged how entertaining it is, how much they enjoyed watching it.
 And it also obviously makes sense to be angry at an unjust world in which the beautiful Octavia St. Laurent could not become a supermodel, where Pepper LaBeija would not be a superstar, where Venus Xtravaganza was murdered.
 Circumstances are such that pioneers did not get their due credit, and while Livingston didn’t become wealthy or a household name, she did receive awards and recognition that those she filmed would never get.
+And there should of course be more stories told from within the ball scene – like this year’s gorgeous documentary Kiki.

 “People have told me that the film has been helpful to them, helped them self-define, helped them survive in various ways,” Livingston wrote in an email.
 “So I think it's given some people imagery, perhaps particularly for people who don't come from bigger cities, to inspire them.
 To fire their imaginations.
 On the negative side, I'm sure it's made people who have nothing to do with ball culture (straight people, white people, and others) feel proprietary about it, which understandably irks some people from the ball world.”